ltelab/disdrodb/docs/source/data.rst

 -  Station Metadata and Issues:

-   -  Stores metadata on disdrometer measurements or measurement issues.
+   -  Stores a standard set of metadata and measurement issues of each disdrometer
    -  This dataset should be light.
    -  Central storage is provided in the ``disdro-data`` Git repository.
    -  The metadata folder contains a YAML metadata file called ``metadata.yml``.
-It has a ``data_url`` key that references the raw data.
-Only one zip file per station is allowed.
+It has a ``data_url`` key that references to the remote/online repository where station's raw data are stored.
+At this URL, a single zip file provides all data available for a given station.

 How to download metadatas and issues ?
 --------------------------------------